 2021-22 CYCLE UPDATE: A "Pass" or “Satisfactory” grade for prerequisites will be accepted for coursework completed during the Spring 2020 semester.
 However, such grades do not impact GPA calculation.

 - At least six of ten completed prerequisite courses by August 31 of the application year.
+If admitted, all prerequisites must be complete a month before the start of classes.
 Prerequisite courses: